-Course format: e-learning Duration: approximately 8 hours Languages: English (and French as of March 2024) Maximum number of participants: unlimited
+Course format: e-learning

+Duration: approximately 8 hours

+Languages: English, French

 This advanced e-learning course on explosive ordnance risk education (EORE) is primarily for EORE practitioners.
 It aims to support them in acquiring a common knowledge base with regard to the EORE project cycle (analysis, planning, design, implementation, monitoring, evaluation, accountability and learning).
 It is in line with the International Mine Action Standards and has been endorsed by the EORE Advisory Group.